Pythagoras numbers of orders in biquadratic fields: Acknowledgements

 \section{Acknowledgements}

 We thank Pavlo Yatsyna and V{\'\i}t{\v e}zslav Kala for suggesting such a rich and interesting topic and for all their support throughout this project.
 We are very grateful to Magdal{\'e}na Tinkov{\'a} who shared a lot of her experience and significantly contributed to the contents of Section \ref{se:coprime}.
 It also helped us that Rudolf Scharlau kindly provided us with a printed version of his dissertation.
+We also acknowledge the friendly reaction of both Rudolf Scharlau and Hideyo Sasaki to our e-mail, and the helpful remarks of the anonymous referee.
 Last but not least, Barbora Hudcov{\'a} deserves our gratitude for her help with the Japanese language.